Comparisons11 min read

 Who Should Choose Surfshark?

-- You have multiple devices — Unlimited connections means you can run it on every device you own, share with family, or cover a small team's laptops and phones without paying per device.
+• You've got lots of devices — Unlimited connections mean you can run it on everything you own, share with family, or cover a small team's gear without paying extra per device.
 A household of 4 people with 3 devices each?
-That's 12 devices covered under one subscription.
+All 12 devices covered under one subscription.

-- You want privacy extras — MultiHop, NoBorders, and CleanWeb together make this a genuinely privacy-forward product, not just a basic "hide my IP" tool.
+• You want real privacy features — MultiHop, NoBorders, and CleanWeb together make this a genuinely privacy-focused product, not just a basic IP hider.

-- You're willing to invest a bit of time — The interface isn't hard, but you'll get noticeably more out of Surfshark if you actually explore the settings menu once or twice.
+• You're willing to poke around settings — The interface isn't complicated, but you'll get more out of Surfshark if you actually dig into the options once or twice.

-- You want an all-in-one suite — Surfshark One bundles antivirus, breach alerts, and private search.
-For a small business, consolidating tools saves both time and money.
+• You want everything in one place — Surfshark One bundles antivirus, breach alerts, and private search.
+For small business, consolidating tools saves time and money.

 Who Should Choose CyberGhost?